kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0117 Flight and duty limitations and rest requirements  flightcrew members.md

 \(1\) Any flight duty period that exceeded the maximum flight duty period permitted in Tables B or C of this part, as applicable, by more than 30 minutes;

-\(2\) Any flight time that exceeded the maximum flight time limits permitted in Table A of this part and §117.11, as applicable; and
+\(2\) Any flight time that exceeded the maximum flight time limits permitted in Table A of this part and [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0117 Flight and duty limitations and rest requirements  flightcrew members.md#§117.11   Flight time limitation.|§117.11]], as applicable; and

-\(3\) Any flight duty period or flight time that exceeded the cumulative limits specified in §117.23.
+\(3\) Any flight duty period or flight time that exceeded the cumulative limits specified in [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0117 Flight and duty limitations and rest requirements  flightcrew members.md#§117.23   Cumulative limitations.|§117.23]].

 \(f\) The report must contain the following: